Go to any online fitness forum and ask the simple question, “Which is a better workout – swimming or running?”

 When different athletes use different means of measurement, it’s inevitable that they will disagree on the benefits of a given exercise.

 Whether or not swimming is better than running, or vice versa, really depends on how you measure results.

-One of the things cited by proponents of swimming is that it takes more physical effort than running to cover the same amount of distance.
+One of the things cited by proponents of swimming is that it takes more physical effort than running in order to cover the same amount of distance.
 In other words, the average person will work harder to swim two miles than he would to run the same distance.